MiloudEloumri/match/apps/seresye/README.md

     5>

 ***
-Running Examples and Eunit Tests
+Running Examples and EUnit Tests
 -----------

     $ rebar3 as test shell